 As we are all aware, it is crucial to preserve and retain everything in its proper balance.
 Maintaining a proper balance between funding your business might result in a profitable outcome.
 The same holds true for investments and businesses.

 Ans.
-Debts consist of various loans and advances like debentures, bank loans, government-subsidized loans, etc. It can be short-term, medium-term or long-term.
+Debts consist of various loans and advances like debentures, bank loans, government-subsidised loans, etc. It can be short-term, medium-term or long-term.

-Q2.
-Do creditors of any business have ownership of the property or assets of the organization?
+Ques.
+Do creditors of any business have ownership of the property or assets of the organisation?

 Ans.
-No, creditors of the business do not have any ownership rights on the assets of the organization.
-Ownership right like voting rights is only enjoyed by equity shareholders.
+No, creditors of the business do not have any ownership rights on the assets of the organisation.
+Ownership rights like voting rights are only enjoyed by equity shareholders.

 Ans.
 There are many financial and accounting ratios like debt-to-equity ratios, current ratios, liquid ratios and many more which are considered while deciding the optimal capital structure for any organization.